Morehead, Kansas

 Morehead is an unincorporated community in Neosho County, Kansas, United States.

 History

 Morehead had a post office from the 1870s until 1954.
 It also had a school house, and a depot on the Leavenworth, Lawrence and Galveston Railroad.

+Transportation

+The nearest intercity bus stop is located in Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.